Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/klaw-core-with-clusterapi.md

 To run Klaw successfully and perform all the necessary operations on a Apache Kafka cluster, you must connect the Klaw APIs ( Core API and Cluster API).
 This involves configuring the secret key and SSL protocols in the

-To run Klaw successfully and perform all the necessary operations on a Kafka cluster, you must connect the Klaw APIs ( Core API and Klaw Cluster API).
-This involves configuring the secret key and SSL protocols in the

 respective `application.properties` files and verifying the connectivity between the APIs.

 You can find the `application.properties` file located in the following paths: